jeremiak/sac-region-calendar-feed/README.md

 # Sacramento region calendar scraper

-Scrape calendars from regional governmental bodies and generate a single `.ics` feed from them.
+Scrape calendars from [regional governmental bodies](https://github.com/jeremiak/sac-region-calendar-feed/issues/1) and generate a single `.ics` feed from them.
+We can easily add that `.ics` feed to a Google calendar (or other calendar software) for easy monitoring.

 ## Getting started